-At present it is not possible to conduct continuous nondestructive inspections to check for micro- and macro-inclusions on slabs or ingots and strips manufactured from these.
-To determine the degree of purity, random specimens are taken and subjected to a metallographic testing.
-Conclusions are drawn on the basis of the inspections for the whole batch.
+It is at present not possible to conduct continuous nondestructive examinations to check for micro- and macro-inclusions on slabs or ingots and strips manufactured from these.
+To determine the degree of purity, random specimens are taken and subjected to a metallographic examination.
+Conclusions are drawn on the basis of the examinations for the whole batch.
 It must be considered, however, that it is not possible, given the present state of the art and recognised technical rules and standards, for the steel plants to guarantee inclusion-free melting in terms of the zero-defect strategy.

-- Limitation of the scatter of the melting metallurgy and casting parameters - Structural measures on distributor, submerged nozzle and casting installation - Slag detection systems - Special measures such as CaSi or vacuum treatment
+- · Limitation of the scatter of the melting metallurgy and casting parameters - · Structural measures on distributor, submerged nozzle and casting installation - · Slag detection systems - · Special measures such as CaSi or vacuum treatment